nathanmazzapica/goto/README.md

 }
 ```

->*ℹ️ You can name the function anything you'd like to customize your experience*
+>*You can name the function anything you'd like to customize your experience*

 ##### 2. Source your rc file
 ```bash